greenelab/ccc/environment/README.md

  export CM_MANUSCRIPT_DIR=/tmp/manuscript
  ```

-Or you can change these options in `../libs/ccc/settings.py`
+or you can change these options in `../libs/ccc/settings.py`

 ## Creating a Python environment